mmbman/Katagiri/1984-01-22-Blue-Cliff-Record-Case-52-Talk-2.md

 > He cuts off the essential crossing place and doesn’t let profane or holy pass.

 Well, whatever [it is].
-If you attain enlightenment, if you experience something, if you feel good through the six senses, you really want to say this is holiness, holy spiritual experience.
-That is not exactly, because your life is completely tied up with this, so you cannot open yourself.
-You cannot be free from.
+If you attain enlightenment, if you experience something, if you feel good through the six senses, you really want to say this is holiness, a holy spiritual experience.
+[But it] is not exactly, because your life is completely tied up with this, so you cannot open yourself, you cannot be free from.
 The important point is, in spiritual life, you must be free from beginning to end.
 Whatever happens, you must be [free].

 So that’s [why] the note says, “He cuts off the essential crossing place.”
 Whatever you say – bodhi-mind, nirvana, enlightenment, buddhas – whatever you say, holy or profane – that is nothing but to set up, establish the bottom of the bucket.

 That’s why then Joshu Zen Master is always hooking the giant tortoise, without looking around, [among] crocodiles and hippopotamus and big whales and whatever.
 Never.
-Just [...] huge.
+Just [the big one], huge.

 #### 36:16